willkwon-math/willkwon-math.github.io/fall2024-Muskat.md

 ## Goal

-The goal of the learning seminar held at Brown is to study the well-posedness problems of the evolution of the free surface separating air from an incompressible perfect fluid.
+The goal of the learning seminar held at Brown is to study the well-posedness problems of the evolution of the free surface separating air from a flow in porous media.
 Necessary mathematics tools will be introduced as a crash course.

 ## Time/Venue